mary-foltz/mary-foltz.github.io/_people/person6.md

 ---
 layout: page
-title: person 4
+title: person 6
-description: another without an image
+description: a person with no image
 img:
+link: false
-importance: 3
+importance: 4
-category: Masters
+category: Undergrad
 ---

 Every person has a beautiful feature showcase page.